-Proposed Bill 2768/2022 is likely to have a negative impact on the Brazilian economy, since its provisions could impact the operating costs of designated digital platforms and put pressure on the prices of goods and services traded digitally in Brazil, negatively affecting the demand for these services.
+Proposed Draft Bill 2768/2022 is likely to have a negative impact on the Brazilian economy, since its provisions could impact the operating costs of designated digital platforms and put pressure on the prices of goods and services traded digitally in Brazil, negatively affecting the demand for these services.

-Our estimates suggest that the total short-term economic damage from the proposed Bill could exceed R\$2 billion, even in optimistic scenarios.
+Our estimates suggest that the total short-term economic damage from the proposed Draft Bill could exceed R\$2 billion, even in optimistic scenarios.

-It should be noted, however, that regulatory compliance costs associated with the regulations in proposed Bill 2768/2022, the cascading effects, and the increase in legal uncertainty generated by deficiencies in the legislative text can increase this impact, suggesting that the total damage caused by the policy could be close to R\$ 5 billion.
+It should be noted, however, that regulatory compliance costs associated with the regulations in proposed Draft Bill 2768/2022, the cascading effects, and the increase in legal uncertainty generated by deficiencies in the legislative text can increase this impact, suggesting that the total damage caused by the policy in the most probable scenario could be close to R\$ 5 billion.

 The analysis indicates that consumers and professional users (e.g., independent sellers) would likely withstand the worst of this economic burden.
-Depending on the specific cost and pass-through scenarios, they could shoulder between 78% and 98% of the total cost, translating to a range of R\$0.99 billion to R\$4.9 billion.
+Depending on the specific cost and passthrough scenarios, they could shoulder between 78% and 98% of the total cost, translating to a range of R\$0.99 billion in the most optimistic scenario to R\$9.9 billion in the most pessimistic.